mmehrtens/get-RPstatistics/get-rpstatistics.md

     (separated for full and incremental restore points)

 Mandatory parameters:
 - `vbrServer` = Veeam backup server name or IP to connect to

 Optional parameters:
 - `suppressGridDisplay` = switch to not show GridViews after processing
+- `outputDir` = where to write the output files (folder must exist, otherwise defaulting to script folder)

 Requires [Veeam Powershell module].